jcshott/slack-retrieve-DM-info/README.md

 ====================================
 Python script to utilize Slack's API to retrieve your direct message history with a user and output the conversation to a txt file in the following format:

-DAY DATE TIME: User_name - Message text
+DAY DATE, TIME: User_name - Message text

 Example: